hdShang/arxiv-daily/docs/cs-AI/2025-05-19/papers/250513445v1-trust-but-verify-a-self-verification-approach-to-reinforcement-learn.md

 ---
 layout: default
-title: Trust, But Verify: A Self-Verification Approach to Reinforcement Learning with Verifiable Rewards
+title: "Trust, But Verify: A Self-Verification Approach to Reinforcement Learning with Verifiable Rewards"
 ---

 # Trust, But Verify: A Self-Verification Approach to Reinforcement Learning with Verifiable Rewards